thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

     Step 2 (Process): `rag_memory___chunkDocument` -> `rag_memory___embedChunks`
     Step 3 (Link): `rag_memory___extractTerms` -> `rag_memory___linkEntitiesToDocument`
 5.Return to Start: The AI's next action is to return to 4.1 Session Initialization to determine the next action, which will likely be generating a plan for the next phase.

----

-5.0 Memory Hygiene & Maintenance

-Periodic checks to ensure the long-term health and integrity of the AI's memory.
-File Standards: Every `.md` file requires YAML front-matter.
-Time-based files must use the `YYYY-MM-DD_slug.md` naming convention.
-After every Plan Review:
-    🧠 Review Knowledge Stats: Check the health and growth of the memory graph using `rag_memory___getKnowledgeGraphStats`.
-    🧠 Prune Obsolete Docs: Review stored content with `rag_memory___listDocuments` and use `rag_memory___deleteDocuments` to remove outdated drafts or temporary files.
-    🧠 Enrich Entities: As you review, use `rag_memory___addObservations` to add new observations and context to existing entities, deepening their connections and usefulness.